Phhoto/portfolio/README.md

-# 🎮 My Game Portfolio 🎮
+# 🎮 Game Portfolio 🎮

 Welcome to my portfolio!
 Here are the games I've developed + relevant source code repositories.
 Click the links to play the games or view their code.